On the Double Copy for Spinning Matter: Two matter lines from the BCJ construction

 \subsubsection{Case \texorpdfstring{$s_a=s_b=0+1$}{sasb01}}

-The natural generalization of the previous cases is to consider that both matter lines have spin $1$ in the gravitational theory.
+The natural generalization of the previous cases is to consider that both matter lines have spin-$1$ in the gravitational theory.
 For this case there are two possible theories: The first one is dictated by the factorization $s_a=s_b=0+1$, whereas for the second theory, the factorization is $s_a=s_b=\frac{1}{2}+\frac{1}{2}$.
 In this subsection we consider the former, and leave the latter to be explored in the next subsection.

 The construction we consider here is an alternative to the two matter lines amplitudes obtained from \eqref{eq:final01}, i.e. the extension of $\mathcal{N}=4$ SUGRA.
 The difference lies in that here we will chop the flavour-interaction terms in the QCD Lagrangians, also leading to no such interaction on the gravity side.
-We do this in order to demonstrate the elevated level of complexity that this causes even at four points.
-In contrast the extension of $\mathcal{N}=4$ SUGRA leads to a remarkably simple action and to the same classical limit than the following construction.
+As explained below \eqref{eq:ndiag} this prevents the appearance of the additional massive particles arising in the dimensional reduction of $\mathcal{N}=4$ SUGRA.
+It is also interesting to explore because for only one line with spin we have found that this truncation leads to a simplified double copy construction.

 The gravitational scattering amplitude $\eqref{eq:BCJ gravity}$ at four points can be obtained from the double copy of the scalar numerators $\eqref{numM4scalar}$ and the spin-$1$ numerator $n^{(1,1)}$.
 This numerator can be computed from the gluon exchange between two massive spin-1 fields, each described by the matter part of \eqref{qcdW-boson}, and results into